Okay. Roll up your sleeves!

 The list of doctors and hospitals will also be smaller in a given area.

 This used to be a brutal process every open enrollment!
 Now, run your quote here and you can securely enter your doctors and meds.
-Sort by "Total Estimated Cost" and our free system will then quote the best priced plans that fit your situation!
+Sort by "Total Estimated Cost" and our free system will then quote the plans that fit your situation!

 Game changer...especially every open enrollment (just update your meds/doctors and you're off to the races!).
 Saves so much time!
+The online directories are fool proof so reach out to us to chase down doctors/hospitals.

 Just a recap since most advantage plans are HMOs and supplements work like PPOs.